 Students often do not engage with feedback, with many feeling feedback is not useful and not helpful in improving their learning.
 It has been documented [2-7] that feedback should meet the following 5 objectives:

 However, only 10% of students have been found to seek feedback.
 Generally, those who seek feedback did so due to a deficit between their expected grade and their achieved grade.
 Additionally, feedback often comes too late to be considered useful, especially when only end-of-term assessments are deployed.
+Also of importance is the increasing number of students in classes and the use of digital technologies, resulting in increased student loneliness and other negative physiological side-effects.

 One methodology considered to improve feedback and the sense of community is changing the communication channel.
 Audio and video feedback have been compared in to traditional written feedback.
 One study allowed students to choose which feedback channel they wanted and gave feedback both on the first and final draft of work.
 Students receiving written feedback were given a document with comments on their VLE, while audio and video feedback was communicated via audio and video files respectively.